vladvvas/Python/README.md

 # Python
 # The task is to write a code for creating a sport team.
-It should be possible to add team meebers and
+It should be possible to add team meebers and their number
 # TODO Create an empty list to maintain the player names
 players = []